Tom-J-G/hangman/README.md

 # hangman

-Small hangman in python run through the terminal
+Small hangman game in python run through the terminal